zikula/ExtensionLibrary/Zikula/Module/ExtensionLibraryModule/docs/instructions.md

 Add a Post-Receive Hook
 ------------------------
 First, you'll need to create a post-receive hook on GitHub.
-Just follow the (step-by-step guide for adding a webhook)[https://help.github.com/articles/post-receive-hooks] and set the URL to http://ntq.zikula.org/el/postreceive-hook.
+Just follow the [step-by-step guide for adding a webhook](https://help.github.com/articles/post-receive-hooks) and set the URL to `http://ntq.zikula.org/el/postreceive-hook`.

 Add a Manifest to your Repository
 ---------------------------------
 The Zikula Extensions Library will look in the root level of your repository for a file named `zikula.manifest.json`.
-You will need to create the file according to the (manifest specification)[manifest.md].
-Use an online JSON verifier such as (JSONlint)[http://jsonlint.com/] to make sure the file is valid.
+You will need to create the file according to the [manifest specification](el/doc/manifest).
+Use an online JSON verifier such as [JSONlint](http://jsonlint.com/) to make sure the file is valid.
 You are now ready to publish your extension!

 Publishing a Version
 --------------------